CamiWilliams/LevelUpRiddles-Workshop/Step 3 - Add APL/README.md

 # Add Displays with the Alexa Presentation Language

-In this section of the workshop, you will create and configure a skill using the Alexa Skills Kit SDK in NodeJS and AWS Lambda.
-When launched, this Alexa skill will have the customer interact with a Riddle Game skill that features a simple voice interaction.
+In this section of the workshop, you will incorporate in-skill purchasing (ISP) into your skill.
+When developers and content creators build delightful skills with compelling content, customers win.
+With in-skill purchasing, you can sell premium content to enrich your Alexa skill experience.

+When a customer plays through your Riddle Game, they have the option to purchase the ability to ask for a hint.
+When the customer successfully completes the in-skill purchase, they can ask for up to three hints per riddle.

 ## Objectives

 After completing this workshop, you will be able to:

-- Create an Amazon Developer account.
-- Create and configure a new skill using the Alexa Skills Kit and AWS Lambda
-- Create and configure Intents and Sample Utterances
-- Test a skill using Lambda and an Echo device.
+- Set up an ISP entitlement in the developer console
+- Configure your interaction model to handle ISP
+- Update your Lambda service code to be able to handle the various requests from the purchase flow

 ## Prerequisites